• Menu

 The nearest metro station is Circo Massimo (line B).

-Unlimited access to public transport is included in the Omnia Card and Roma Pass.
+Unlimited public transport access is included with the Omnia Card and Roma Pass.
+For more information, click here.

-👉 Skip the lines: book your tickets and visits in Rome!
+Skip the lines: book your tickets and tours in Rome!

-the best mid-range hotels
+Best mid-range hotels

 Credits

-Carole Raddato | Carole Raddato | sonse
+Carole Raddato | Carole Raddato | Sonse

 How useful was this post?